A Sufficient Statistic for Influence in Structured Multiagent Environments: Introduction

-As such, the contributions of this paper are of a theoretical nature: it provides a principled understanding of lossless abstractions in structured (multiagent) decision problems, it formalizes this, and extends the scope of applicability.
-The main technical result is the proof sufficiency of IBA given in \prettyref{sec:Sufficiency}.
-The proof is not only a validation of the theory, it also serves a practical purpose: it isolates the core technical property that needs to hold for sufficiency, thus providing 1) insight into \emph{how }abstraction of state latent factors affects value, 2) a derivation that can be used to obtain a simplification of influence in simpler cases, and 3) a recipe of how to prove similar results more complex settings.
+As such, the contributions of this paper are of a theoretical nature: they provide a principled understanding of lossless abstractions in structured (multiagent) decision problems by providing a formal framework that gives a unified perspective on previous work, while at the same time providing new insights and extending the scope of applicability.
+The main technical result is the proof of sufficiency given in \prettyref{sec:Sufficiency}: the smaller influence-augmented local model produced by IBA can be used instead of the original larger model \emph{without any loss }in solution quality (i.e., value).
+The proof is not only a certification of the theory, it also serves a practical purpose: it isolates the core technical property that needs to hold for sufficiency, thus providing 1) insight into \emph{how }abstraction of latent state factors affects value, 2) a derivation that can be used to obtain a simplification of influence in simpler cases, and 3) a recipe of how to prove similar results for more complex settings.

 This paper is organized as follows: First, \prettyref{sec:background} provides the necessary background by introducing single and multiagent models for decision making. \prettyref{sec:LFMs-and-best-responses} introduces the concept of computing best responses (using global value functions) to the policies of other agents and the concept of `local form models' which formalizes a desired abstraction for an agent.
-Next, in \prettyref{sec:IBA}, we bring these concepts together: we show how an agent can locally compute a best-response (compute a local value function) provided it is given an influence point. \prettyref{sec:IBA-with-IS-deps} extends this description to problems with intra-stage dependencies. \prettyref{sec:Sufficiency} then presents the main proof of sufficiency of our influence points, i.e., it shows that they are sufficient to predict the best-response value without any loss in value.
+Next, in \prettyref{sec:IBA}, we bring these concepts together: we show how an agent can locally compute a best-response (compute a local value function) provided it is given an influence point. \prettyref{sec:IBA-with-IS-deps} extends this framework to problems with intra-stage dependencies. \prettyref{sec:Sufficiency} then presents the main proof of sufficiency of our influence points, i.e., it shows that they provide sufficient information to compute optimal policies without any loss in value. \prettyref{sec:sub-classes-with-Compact-representations} discusses reinterpretations of previous work on forms of influence-based abstraction in our more general framework, while \prettyref{sec:Related-Work} details the relations to other related work.
 Finally, \prettyref{sec:conclusions} concludes.